Rah9742/DRL-Asset-Trading-Agent/docs/running_experiments.md

 - you changed ticker or date range
 - you changed sentiment query settings
 - you want fresh raw or interim sentiment artifacts

+Cache behavior:

+- if `data/raw/sentiment/...json` already exists, the loader rebuilds missing interim `articles` or `daily` CSVs from cache
+- use `--force-download` only when you explicitly want to redownload raw sentiment from Alpha Vantage

 ### 4. Feature Building Only